Herzegovina Affair: Bishop Alojzije Mišić

 Buconjić bought land for a new cathedral church in the Rondo quarter of Mostar, that belonged to the parish of Guvno.
 The land for the new cathedral was later put under a lien in benefit of the Franciscan Custody of Herzegovina due to debt; at that time, Buconjić was bedridden.
-Mišić intended to continue the construction and ordered the laying of 250 square meters of hewn stone for the future cathedral, but never started the construction.
-The cathedral was never built, and the lend was later confiscated by the Yugoslav communist authorities, who constructed House of Culture on its place.
+Mišić intended to continue the construction and ordered 250 square meters of hewn stone laying for the future cathedral, but never started the construction.
+The cathedral was never built, and the land was later confiscated by the Yugoslav communist authorities, who constructed House of Culture on its place.
 The Franciscan intention to take the parish of Guvno for themselves is seen as a possible reason for the delay in construction by Perić.

 The joint efforts of Mišić and the Franciscans to change the Vatican's decision became known to the diocesan clergy only in 1937.
 When the archivist and a diocesan priest Petar Čule found out about the rescript and its enactment, he was assured by Mišić's secretary friar Boris Ilovača that the rescript wasn't enacted, even though he himself logged both the rescript and Mišić's decision on enactment.
 In 1935, Mišić gave Čule the care over the education of diocesan priests.
-Their number started to grow, with many Franciscans commenting that there would be not enough parishes for them.
-It was then, in 1937 in the parish of Drinovci, that the diocesan clergy became aware of the rescript and its enactment, which led to the panic in its ranks as the diocese was effectively almost dissolved.
-Their worries were brought before Ilovača, who assured them once again, falsely claiming that Mišić hasn't confirmed the rescript.
+Their number started to grow, with many Franciscans commenting that there would not be enough parishes for them.
+In 1937, in the parish of Drinovci, the diocesan clergy became aware of the rescript and its enactment, which led to panic in its ranks as the diocese was almost dissolved.
+Their worries were brought before Ilovača, who again assured them, falsely claiming that Mišić hadn't confirmed the rescript.
 Mišić cared little about his own clergy, ordaining only 28 diocesan priests and later limiting the number of Herzegovinian candidates in 1939 at the Seminary in Travnik to only 33, possibly under the influence of the Franciscans.

 In 1937, at a general chapter of the Franciscan Province of Herzegovina, the Franciscans asked the bishop to secure a Herzegovinian Franciscan as his successor by appointing him bishop coadjutor.
-In this letter, they wrote that Herzegovina was "Franciscan for seven centuries, soaked in their sweat and martyr's blood", and that they preserved "Croathood and Catholicism in Herzegovina".
-They wrote that Mišić was "a great son of the Franciscan Order", and that within him lives the "Franciscan spirit" and that they will not allow this spirit to be diminished or truncated.
-Unaware of the Franciscans' request, the diocesan priests held their own annual meeting from which they sent a memorandum to the bishop, asking him about the situation with the parishes, however, Mišić never gave an official response.
+In this letter, they wrote that Herzegovina was "Franciscan for seven centuries, soaked in their sweat and martyr's blood" and that they preserved "Croathood and Catholicism in Herzegovina".
+They wrote that Mišić was "a great son of the Franciscan Order" and that within him lives the "Franciscan spirit" and that they will not allow this spirit to be diminished or truncated.
+Unaware of the Franciscans' request, the diocesan priests held their own annual meeting, during which they sent a memorandum to the bishop, asking him about the situation with the parishes.
+However, Mišić never gave an official response.